dcunited001/dcunited001.github.io/_posts/2016-05-14-facets-of-greatness-the-unknown-monumental-accidents.md

 makes us more vulnerable, since we are restricted to that set of ideas.

-Furthermore, the degree of diversity distinguishes United States from every other country on earth.
+Furthermore, the degree of diversity distinguishes the United States from every other country on earth.
 There are plenty of other cultures with plenty of diversity, but none to the extent that the US does.
 So, while there is some conflict that arises surrounding diversity, with my points above, doesn't that actually imply that diversity is a distinguishing strength of the US?
 A culture rich with diverse ideas and people is resilient against external factors.
 It is less vulnerable to internal or external subversion, for example.